 1. Charles Schwab High Yield Investor Checking Account

-Charles Schwab is a mammoth financial institution that offers bank accounts, electronic trading, wealth management, and a myriad of other financial services.
+Charles Schwab is a mammoth financial institution offering bank accounts, electronic trading, wealth management, and many other financial services.

-Their High Yield Investor Checking account is of particular interest due to its international-friendly setup.
+Their High Yield Investor Checking account is particularly interesting due to its international-friendly setup.
 As the name might suggest, it’s important to note that his account is not an ordinary account and comes bundled with a Schwab One brokerage account.

 Either way, the account has no monthly service fees and no minimum balance to maintain, making it very accessible.
 The bank will also refund you unlimited ATM fee rebates worldwide and not charge any foreign transaction fees.

-The bank receives excellent reviews from its customers and has a solid reputation all around the world.
+The bank receives excellent customer reviews and has a solid reputation worldwide.

 Pros: